bbqjohan/yt-audio-fader/readme.md

 `"in,out"` - Applies fade in/out to every segment.
 `"duration=5` - Applies a 5 second fade duration to every fade.

-A complete fade example:
+A complete example:

 `-fade "in,out,duration=3"`

-If none of the options are used, then there will be no fades applied to the segments.
+If the `-fade` argument is not used, no fades will be applied to the segments.

 ## Examples